Under normal circumstances we stay home during Vancouver’s summer and spend our time at all the great festivals.

 Last weekend in July: Caribbean Festival in North Vancouver.

 2020: I think we usually order Jerk Chicken and Carib beer, while listening to all the music from all over the Caribbean.
 The last time we tried to make barbecued Jerk Chicken at home we were coughing our lungs out from the chile fumes.
-Maybe just some Carib beer and Reggae music would be appropriate; my favourite artist is Max Romeo.
+Maybe just some Carib beer and Reggae music would be appropriate; my favourite reggae artist is Max Romeo, and of course there are all the old classic calypsos by Harry Belafonte.

 Late July, early August, Saturday, Wednesday and Saturday: 3 nights of fireworks.
 Currently called the Celebration of Light, it’s a fireworks competition and has an accompanying festival in English Bay and Stanley Park.2020: attracting crowds of 200,000 or more this won’t be happening this year, and I can’t think of anyway to really duplicate this experience.
 But there other August events to substitute.